Simon Weston (MP): History

-Weston was the son of James Weston, diocesan registrar and a Lichfield MP, by his wife, Margery Lowe, daughter of Humphrey Lowe of Lichfield, England.
+Weston was the son of James Weston, MP for Lichfield, by his wife, Margery Lowe, daughter of Humphrey Lowe of Lichfield, England.
+He was the nephew of Robert Weston, Lord Chancellor of Ireland under Queen Elizabeth I.

+Simon was the grandnephew of Ralph Neville, 4th Earl of Westmorland, and fifth great grandson of John Holland, 2nd Duke of Exeter, son of Elizabeth of Lancaster, Duchess of Exeter, first 'Lady of the Garter (1378), she the daughter of John of Gaunt the third son of Edward III and John's first wife, Blanche of Lancaster, daughter of Henry of Grosmont, Duke of Lancaster, '1st Duke of Lancaster', '4th Earl of Leicester and Lancaster', his wife Isabel of Beaumont.

+Elizabeth's first marriage to John Hastings, 3rd Earl of Pembroke, stated to be unconsummated; her second marriage to John Holland, 1st Duke of Exeter produced five children, three of those children living to adulthood with having living progeny.

+Weston's cousin, Countess Catherine Fenton Boyle, lived at Lismore Castle.

 The Westons, father and son, lived at St John's Hospital in Lichfield, and were a cadet branch of the Westons of Rugeley, which included Sir Richard Weston of Hagley Hall.
-It is also stated that they were related to the Weston family of Robert Weston, Lord Chancellor of Ireland, and grandnephew of Ralph Neville, 4th Earl of Westmorland.

-In August 1599, he was knighted by Robert Devereux, 2nd Earl of Essex of Chartley Castle, and Lord lieutenant of Staffordshire, who was a Royal favourite at the time.
-The Earl's network was very influential, him being a great-grandson of Mary Boleyn, sister of Queen Anne Boleyn, and nephew of William Knollys, 1st Earl of Banbury of Caversham Park.
+In August 1599, Simon was knighted by Robert Devereux, 2nd Earl of Essex, Lord Lieutenant of Staffordshire, who was a Royal favourite at the time.

+The Earl's network was very influential, him being a great-grandson of Mary Boleyn, sister of Queen Anne Boleyn.
 His uncle was married to a cousin of the Queen, while his own wife, Frances Burke, Countess of Clanricarde, was the daughter of the Secretary of State, Sir Francis Walsingham, Elizabeth's spymaster.

 Weston was then elected High Sheriff of Staffordshire in 1610.
 He was later accused of participating in the Earl's of Essex rebellion against Queen Elizabeth Tudor, which involved Henry Wriothesley, 3rd Earl of Southampton, Charles Howard, 1st Earl of Nottingham and Robert Cecil, 1st Earl of Salisbury, among others.

 Weston initially evaded capture but was later brought in front of the Privy Council, and given to the custody of his brother-in-law, Bishop Martin Heton, the Vice-Chancellor of the University of Oxford.